Help for Handwriting Problems

 3. difficulty in retaining visual impressions.

-4. The student’s problem may also be in cross-modal transfer from the visual to motor modalities.
+4. The learner’s problem may also be in cross-modal transfer from the visual to motor modalities.

 Handwriting help

 The solution to handwriting problems is thus to erase deficits in visual perception, develop visual memory and improve motor skills.
-To address the first two contact your nearest Edublox clinic.
-To improve motor skills and build hand strength do the exercises below on a daily basis.
+To address the first two, contact your nearest Edublox clinic.
+To improve motor skills and build hand strength, do the exercise below daily.

-Crumpling papers: For this exercise, one uses A4 size scrap paper.
+For this exercise, one uses A4 size scrap paper.
 Give the child one sheet of paper in each hand.
 They must then simultaneously crumple both papers into tight balls.
 It is very important that each hand must strictly do its own work.
-The child should sit with their hands wide apart, so that one hand cannot offer any help to the other.
+The child should sit with their hands wide apart so that one hand cannot help the other.
 They may also not press their hands against their body or on any other object, like a table.
 They should crumple at least three sheets of paper per hand per day.

-Other exercises that will help to improve hand strength, which ultimately leads to better handwriting is to throw and catch beanbags or koosh balls, and to squeeze stress balls.
+Other exercises that will help improve hand strength and lead to better handwriting are throwing and catching beanbags or koosh balls and squeezing stress balls.